rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

    - Database name within the PostgreSQL host.

 3. Firewall Rules:
-   - Configure firewall settings to allow DronaHQ (ip whitelist) access to your PostgreSQL host.
+   - Configure firewall settings to allow DronaHQ (IP whitelist) access to your PostgreSQL host.

 Ensuring you have these prerequisites ready will facilitate a smooth integration of PostgreSQL with DronaHQ, enabling effective data management and utilization.